 Spring means more produce is coming into season.
 Scallions, peas, carrots, garlic, asparagus–all the good stuff.
-Incorporate these seasonal ingredients into this super quick stir fry to whip up for your next meal.
+Incorporate these seasonal ingredients into this super quick flank steak stir fry.

 First, let’s talk technique.
 Although the idea of a stir fry is quite simple, there are certain tricks to keep in mind in order to perfect this dish.
 “Mise en place” is a French term for having everything in place before cooking.
 This is crucial because the process of stir frying typically takes less than 10 minutes, so you don’t want to be scrambling to cut up more vegetables as something is cooking.
 Have your cooked grains, prepared veggies, sliced meats, oils, and sauces out and ready before you even heat up the pan.
 When you heat the pan, you want it to be piping hot so that when you drop water on it, it immediately skitters around the pan.
 Since the pan is going to be very hot (likely around 375 degrees or higher) you want to pick an oil that has a high smoke point like light olive oil, canola oil, or other high heat oil.
 Read this guide for more information about cooking with oils.